-- Communication plans with the community (e.g., Daily Digest, Administrative Systems Committee)
+- Communication plans with the community (e.g., Daily Digest, relevant committees and departments)

-- Analysis after the change has taken place: Lessons Learned (Corrective/Preventive actions) for changes that deviated unexpectedly from the plan, Follow-up notes / comments.
+- Analysis after the change has taken place.
+Determine and document lessons learned, corrective/preventive actions, and follow up plans for changes that deviated unexpectedly from the plan.

 - Change requests should be listed as far in advance as possible.
 For scheduled tasks in the distant future, an approximate date is acceptable.
 Any disruptive changes should be scheduled during the GTS maintenance schedules.

-- Following established procedures for who is authorized to announce changes, announce the change to the GTS and Embedded Tech stakeholders via email and the GTS Change Calendar.
-Where appropriate, ask the Help Desk Supervisor to submit information about the change to the Daily Digest.
+- Following established procedures for who is authorized to announce changes, announce the change to the GTS and embedded tech stakeholders via email and the GTS Change Calendar.
+Where appropriate, ask the IT Service Desk supervisor to submit information about the change to the Daily Digest.